History of the Jews in Transnistria: The Transnistrian Jewish Victims of the Holocaust

 According to Julius Fisher, "Of the local Jewish population, the data show that 130,000 died the death of martyrs", out of which 70,000 were murdered by the Romanian forces (the Romanian incomplete official statistics indicate a minimum number of 68,866) and 40,000 by the Germans, who also murdered at least 18,800 Jews deported to Transnistria.

-While the number of the dead in the Odessa massacre of October 22-24, 1941, was larger, according to Julius Fisher, Transnistria, The Forgotten Cemetery, 20,000 Jews were killed in the massacre.
+While the number of the dead regardless of ethnicity in the Odessa massacre of October 22–24, 1941, was larger, according to Julius Fisher, Transnistria, The Forgotten Cemetery, 20,000 Jews were killed in the massacre.
 According to the Yad Vashem data base, the number of Jews killed in the city of Odessa whose names are known was 20,334.
 Given that about 25,000 individuals were executed in Odessa, the difference between that number and the number of Jews who were executed were individuals of other ethnicities.
+According to the Black Book, "An announcement was hung up on the walls saying that three hundred Russians or five hundred Jews would be hanged for every officer killed".
 By the end of World War II, only 5,000 of the Jews of Odessa who did not retreat with the Soviet forces were still alive, overwhelmingly because of the later killings described below.

 In December 1941, a few cases of typhus, which is a disease spread by lice and fleas, broke out in the Bogdanovka concentration camp.
 A decision was made by the German adviser to the Romanian administration of the district, and the Romanian District Commissioner to murder all the inmates.
 The Aktion began on 21 December, and was carried out by Romanian soldiers, gendarmes, Ukrainian police, civilians from Golta, and local ethnic Germans under the commander of the Ukrainian regular police, Kazachievici.
 Thousands of disabled and ill inmates were forced into two locked stables, which were doused with kerosene and set ablaze, burning alive all those inside.
 Other inmates were led in groups to a ravine in a nearby forest and shot in their necks.
 The remaining Jews dug pits with their bare hands in the bitter cold, and packed them with frozen corpses.
 Thousands of Jews froze to death.
 A break was made for Christmas, but the killing resumed on 28 December.
 By 31 December, over 40,000 Jews had been killed.
 Overall, at least 40,000-48,000, and perhaps as many as 54,000, Jews were killed in the Bogdanovka concentration camp.
 A large majority of the Jews who were killed were originally from Transnistria, but 7,000 or more were from Bessarabia.
 Perhaps only 50 Jews who burned the bodies of the massacred Jews survived.